ARM-software/CMSIS-DSP/ComputeGraph/README.md

 If you have declared new nodes in `graph.py` then you'll need to provide an implementation.

 More details and explanations can be found in the documentation for the examples.
-The first example is giving all the details about the Python and C++ sides of the tool:
+The first example is a deep dive giving all the details about the Python and C++ sides of the tool:

 * [Example 1 : how to describe a simple graph](documentation/example1.md)
 * [Example 2 : More complex example with delay and CMSIS-DSP](documentation/example2.md)